How to mix Irish Car Bomb drink plus a few relevant tidbits.

 Read on for step by step pictures and useful information (1 min)

-What’s Behind the Name & Why Not to Ask for the Drink When in Ireland
+What’s Behind the Name & Why Not to Ask for an Irish Car Bomb When in Ireland

-Irish Car Bomb is one of the most delicious shots you are likely to taste.
+The Irish Car Bomb frink is one of the most delicious shots you are likely to taste.

 It is a bomb style shot and consists of a mix of Irish cream and Irish whiskey which is then added to Irish stout.
 Once the liquor combo makes contact with the ale there is vigorous foaming.
 The fizzy outburst can be likened to an ‘explosion’, hence the bomb metaphor.

 The Irish part of the original name is obvious.
 The car component on the other hand is linked to a tragic part of Northern Ireland’s history known as the Troubles.

 During the period between 1968 and 1998 Irish nationalist groups (IRA, Catholics) and unionist groups (UVF, Protestant) fought over the matter of Irish independence from the UK.
 The conflict involved various act of violence.
 Very often amateur bombs (sometimes called ‘coffee jar bombs’) were hidden in vehicles as ways to strike against the other side.
 Many lives were lost and even more scarred beyond repair.